 Splitshire is a website created by web designer Daniel Nanescu, who wanted a place to make his stock videos and photos available for free personal and commercial use.

-The clips focus heavily on nature and the outdoors and are very professional.
+The clips on this stock video site focus heavily on nature and the outdoors and are very professional.

 The main benefit of using free stock videos from Splitshire is the unique style and consistency that’s hard to find elsewhere.
-For example, if you were to create a video using multiple clips from Splitshire, it would maintain a unified style.
+For example, if you were to create a video using multiple clips from Splitshire, it would result in a unified style.

 This is evidently a result of all of the photos and videos having been created by a single person – Daniel Nanescu.

 Nanescu created SplitShire “with the simple aim of giving life to photographs that would have gone into oblivion without any utility.”
 The site has had over 2,000,000 downloads to date, indicating how well-received Nanescu’s work has been.